Broadband in Westmeath

 Mobile broadband can be useful for people who need access to the internet on the move, however bear in mind that if your mobile phone signal is bad where you live, you’ll likely get poor mobile broadband signal, too.

 You’ll also need to keep an eye on data allowances if you opt for a mobile broadband plan, as these can be quite low, and the charges for going above the limit tend to be steep.

 Satellite broadband is set up in a household through the installation of a satellite dish, and provides speeds of up to 50Mbps.

 Although it is slower than other types of broadband, satellite broadband is that it can provide an internet connection to any home - this can be particularly important in rural areas, where laying cables is not possible.
 Unlike other broadband, satellite packages will have a cap on downloads - at the moment, these range from 10-100GB per month.

 The type of broadband you have will impact on the speeds you can get.
-While fibre connections are generally fastest, if these are not available where you live, you may need to opt for a different type of connection.
+While fibre and part fibre connections are generally the fastest, if these are not available where you live, you may need to opt for a different type of connection.

 Compare broadband, TV & phone deals in Westmeath

 Some people find that bundling products - i.e. getting phone, broadband and TV from the one provider - works out better for them, as they only have to deal with one provider for all of these services.
 It’s also possible to get decent discounts by opting to bundle.

 TV & broadband packages